Assigning Temperatures to Eigenstates: Eigenstate Temperature

-Where $\ket{E_n}$ is an eigenstate of the system Hamiltonian $H$, with energy $E_n$.
-The eigenstate density matrix $\rho$ and the canonical density matrix $\exp(-\beta H)$ are jointly diagonalizable with respect to the eigenstate basis of $H$.
+In other words, the Schatten $p$-norm is the $l_p$ norm of the singular values.
+The singular values of a Hermitian matrix $\rho$ are the absolute values of the eigenvalues of $\rho$.
+The eigenstate density matrix $\rho$ and the canonical density matrix $\rho_C$ are jointly diagonalizable with respect to the eigenstate basis of $H$.
 The eigenvalues of the former are $1$ and $0$, while the eigenvalues of the latter are given by $e^{-\beta E_j}$, where $E_j$ are the eigenvalues of the Hamiltonian $H$.
 The Schatten norms are invariant under a basis transformation by definition, so the normed Schatten $p$-distance can be written as

 Now there are two results we wish to obtain, the value of $\beta$ for which \eqref{eq:diff_p} is minimized, and the value of that minimum.
 In \ref{sec:min} we obtain the surprising result of $\beta_{E} = \beta_{C}/p$, and in \ref{sec:min_val} we determine how the value of the minimum scales.